gizem-akman/SplitKey-STS-KDF/README.md

 # ProVerif Implementation of STS-KDF and Split-Key STS-KDF variants

-This project contains the code of ProVerif implementation of STS-KDF, STS-KDF-CB variants, and Split-Key STS-KDF-CB prepared by Gizem Akman, Mohamed Taoufiq Damir, Philip Ginzboorg, Sampo Sovio, and Valtteri Niemi.
+This project is developed in Secure System Group, University of Helsinki, by Gizem Akman, Mohamed Taoufiq Damir, Philip Ginzboorg, Sampo Sovio, and Valtteri Niemi.

 ## Objective